NoyMoreno/FlightSim2019/README.md

   ** Start thinking about loops, but don't spend time on it
   * Return the list of commands

-- Start implementing the actual commands
+- Start implementing the actual commands (Dec 25th)

   * One at a time, start with the way they are ordered in the fly.txt file
   * Handle "vars" - you can have three different types: